open-cluster-management-io/ocm-vscode-extension/README.md

   - Accepts the join requests from the _hub cluster_ using [clusteradm][clusteradm], and [kubectl][install-kubectl].

 To exercise this feature you must take the following steps:
-  1. Click on the _OCM_ icon in the composite bar on the left hand side to open the OCM VScode Extension control pane
+  1. Click on the _OCM_ icon in the composite bar on the left hand side to open OCM VScode Extension control pane
   2. Locate the _Create Local Environment_ button in the _Developers Tools_ section and give it a click
   3. Notice that at the top of your screen an action container will prompt you to choose between default or custom configuration
   4. After configuration was specified, a progress bar at the botom right of your screen will provide feadback on the build process